What you’ll learn reading this article:

 Common Locations and Causes of Slip and Fall Accidents

 People could slip and fall on wet or icy surfaces, standing water, uneven or ill-kept floors or surfaces and loose wires or extension cords.
-Environmental conditions can also cause slip and fall accidents, such as inadequate or low lighting, inadequate or negligent security measures and falling merchandise.
+Environmental conditions can also cause slip and fall cases in Indiana, such as inadequate or low lighting, inadequate or negligent security measures and falling merchandise.
 Slip and fall accident injuries can happen anywhere, but some of the most common locations include:

 - Grocery stores